 In workshop settings, we often ask participants to pair up on opposite sides of a table narrow enough that when they put their right elbows on the table, they can meet and grasp hands in the middle.
-"This is the M&M game," we say.
-"The purpose is to win M&Ms. You will earn an M&M every time the back of your partner's hand touches the table.
+"This is the M&M game," we say, "Where the purpose is to win M&Ms. You will earn an M&M every time the back of your partner's hand touches the table.
 You will have 60 seconds.
 Any questions?
 Then, 1-2-3-go!"
-When the 60 seconds are up, we ask to whom we owe one M&M, to whom we should give two M&Ms, etc. After asking about people to whom we owe four, we ask, "And is there anyone we owe more than four M&Ms to?"
-Nearly always, there is at least one pair where each partner has earned more than 30.
-This shocks everyone else, who can't understand how they did that, until we have them demonstrate: holding hands, they quietly and calmly take rapid turns touching the back of their hands to the table.
+When the 60 seconds are up, we ask to whom we owe one M&M, to whom we should give two M&Ms, etc. After asking about people we owe four to, we ask, "And is there anyone we owe more than four